 “Mr Palmer maintained the common, but unfatherly opinion among his sex, of all infants being alike; and though [his wife] could plainly perceive at different times the most striking resemblance between this baby and everyone of his relations on both sides, there was no convincing his father of it; not persuading him to believe that it was not exactly like every other baby of the same age; nor could he even be acknowledged the simple proposition of its being the finest child in the world.”(Sense & Sensibility, Ch 36)

-The only characters in her novels seen to be holding their babies are characters who are silly about, or expected to spoil their children, for example, Mrs. Palmer in Sense and Sensibility and Mrs. Weston in Emma.
-So I suspect Jane would disapprove of modern day attachment parenting and certainly babywearing– but this doesn’t mean she disapproved of actively engaged mothers, at least after infancy.
-Perhaps she held similar attitudes as her parents, that infants weren’t worth a lot of quality time until they were rational: walking and talking and could start their education.
+The only characters in her novels seen to be holding their babies are characters who are silly about or expected to spoil their children, for example, Mrs Palmer in Sense and Sensibility and Mrs Weston in Emma.
+I suspect Jane would disapprove of modern-day attachment parenting and certainly babywearing but this doesn’t mean she disapproved of actively engaged mothers, at least after infancy.
+Perhaps Jane held similar attitudes as her parents, that infants weren’t worth a lot of quality time until they were rational creatures: walking and talking and could start their education.

-In her real life, Jane considered her sister-in-law Elizabeth Austen not just a good mother but the ideal mother, she could even make lying-in seem enviable to Jane (primarily because she was rich).
-Elizabeth’s daughter, Fanny, started writing letters to her former governess Dorothy Chapman, in 1803 when Fanny was just 10 years old, and based on them, Deborah Kaplan wrote of Elizabeth Austen:
+In her real life, Jane considered her sister-in-law Elizabeth, Mrs Edward Austen, not just a good mother but the ideal mother, she could even make lying-in seem enviable to Jane (primarily because she was rich).
+Elizabeth’s daughter, Fanny, started writing letters to her former governess Dorothy Chapman in 1803 when Fanny was just 10 years old, based on them, Deborah Kaplan wrote of Elizabeth Austen:

 “In the next five years her mother would bear four more [babies], while she also planned her children’s meals, nursed them through illnesses, chose and helped to make their clothes, supplied them with elegant entertainments, shaped their manners, and presided over their schooling.
 Elizabeth Austen educated her children when they were very young.”(Deborah Kaplan, Jane Austen Among Women)

 Elizabeth sounds like one of those too-perfect Instagram moms but consider that at ten years old Fanny already had a former governess.
-Elizabeth Austen took a very active role in the care of her children but she also had a lot of help with childcare– and not just with childcare but with housekeeping and personal care because she was rich (just like those too-perfect instagram moms.)
-But as Jane later admitted,
+Elizabeth Austen took a very active role in the care of her children but she also had a lot of help with childcare, and not just with childcare but with housekeeping and personal care because she was rich (just like those too-perfect Instagram moms).